A TIMELINE of JERSEYS

 The organization was touting the Retro Reverse jersey as a 'Throwback to '98' which is true in some ways, but in other ways not so much.
 By all accounts, it shares the same overall look as the jerseys did for the first 9 years of the franchise.
 The silver shoulders were reincorporated and definitely evoke that nostalgic feeling of the infant days of the team.
 But some details, such as the shoulder patch, were taken from the Mustard Third jersey worn from 2001-2007 and the Reebok Home and Away Jerseys from 2005-2007.
 In addition the number font, while similar, is not the same as the original font used by the Predators, resembling an old All-Star Game font.
 This difference is most noticeable on the number '2' which did not originally have a serif.

 Overall, despite these small inconsistencies, they have tremendous amounts of character and hit a lot of the right nostalgic notes for a fanbase who has been looking for something to break up the uninspired simplicity of the standard Adidas home and away jerseys.
-It is our understanding that like the Winter Classic Alternates, these are a 'one-season and done' offering and are sure to become a highly sought after collector piece in the days ahead.
+These are a 'one-season and done' offering and are sure to become a highly sought after collector piece in the days ahead.
 What's next?
-For certain, the Preds will be adding a jersey for the 2022 Stadium Series in Nashville.
-Is there perhaps a permanent alternate jersey on the horizon?
+Following the Winter Classic in 2020, the Preds began a run of one-season use jerseys that continue to expand the number of unique designs in team history.